remla25-team6/operation/docs/deployment.md

 Prometheus is used for monitoring the application, collecting metrics, and providing insights into the performance of the deployed services.
 Grafana is used to visualize these metrics, allowing for easy monitoring and analysis.

 ### istio ingress gateway
 The Istio Ingress Gateway is responsible for managing incoming traffic to the application.
-It routes requests to the appropriate services based on defined rules, enabling canary deployments and traffic splitting between different versions of the app.
+It routes requests to the appropriate services based on 90/10 splitting rules, enabling canary deployments.

 ## Kubernetes Architecture Overview